racket/rhombus/rhombus/0000-rhombus.md

 ```

 There are some subtleties related to the “precedence” of `|`, `;`, and
 `,`, but they're likely to work as you expect in a given example.
-When
-in doubt, you can add parentheses or curly braces.

 ## Modules